 How saying thank you can help your small business

-Last Thursday, households across America came together to celebrate Thanksgiving.
-With the season of goodwill now fast approaching, here’s how the simple act of taking the time to say “thank you” can really benefit your business.
+Households across America come together every year to celebrate Thanksgiving.
+Here’s how the simple act of taking the time to say “thank you” can really benefit your business.

 Motivating those you work with

 Whether it’s the staff you employ, agencies you hire or freelancers you work alongside, remember to take the time to thank people for the hard work they’ve done for you this year.
 Let them know how much you value their effort and how important they are to your business.
 If you show your appreciation you might just find they are more willing to pull through for your business when the going gets tough!